microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 1. Document and diagram how you will build redundant Virtual Networks for Contoso.
 Address the following design points:

-    -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers
+    -   Must allow for connectivity between two regions close to the Reston and Des Moines data centers
     -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure
     -   How will you design the address space and subnets to support Contoso's requirements?

 *Solution*

--   West Central US and West US 2 will be used due to their proximity to the Cheyenne and Seattle offices.
+-   East US 2 and Central US will be used due to their proximity to the Reston and Des Moines offices.
 Virtual Network Peering will be implemented for connectivity between the regions.
 -   The Routing and Remote Access Servers (RRAS), should be configured using Windows Server Clustering so there is high availability on the on-premises site as well.
 -   Address space and subnet design could use several combinations.
 Some example configurations:

-    **West Central US (10.0.0.0/16)**
+    **East US 2 (10.0.0.0/16)**

     -   Apps: 10.0.0.0/24
     -   Data: 10.0.1.0/24
     -   Identity: 10.0.2.0/24

-    **West US 2 (172.16.0.0/16)**
+    **Central US (172.16.0.0/16)**

     -   Apps: 172.16.0.0/24
     -   Data: 172.16.1.0/24